bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

 -Still a work in progress but will be launched very soon.

 <b>:CREDITS:</b><br>
-- BluCrew (HDVinie and MrG01)
+- BluCrew (HDVinie and MrG01)<br>
 -This script takes the best of XBTIT, XBTITFM, XBTIT DT FM and XBTIT DT DC so credit to all the developers and participents in those named scripts.
-(That being said XBTIT Blu-Edition is still very much different but without XBTIT CORE this script would not be availble so giving credit where credit is due!)
+(That being said XBTIT Blu-Edition is still very much different but without XBTIT CORE this script would not be availble so giving credit where credit is due!)<br>